News

 We have organized a five-day workshop at AMAP in Montpellier on 6-10 March, 2023 for the METRADICA project.
 We had 12 participants in total along the week.
 We advanced the work on the different tasks of the project and discussed the first results obtained by Marion, Jeanne, and Salman since the beginning of their PhD and postdoc within the project.

-Camille’s first article on intraspecific variability
+Camille’s first article on rethinking the nature of intraspecific variability

 Mar.
 9, 2023